 Bringing your drone to Belize

-To be allowed to bring a drone here and to operate it, you are required to have special permission.
+To be allowed to bring a drone here and to operate it, you are required to have a special permission.
 So don’t make my mistake, and have your drone confiscated at the airport in Belize City when you try to clear the customs.
-If you want to fly your drone in Belize, make sure to get proper paperwork ahead of your trip.
+If you want to fly your drone in Belize, get proper paperwork ahead of your trip.

-Ambergris Caye might be one of the most touristy places and more expensive than many other areas in the country, however, being a tropical paradise it is worth a stop on your Belize itinerary.
+Ambergris Caye might be one of the most touristy places and more expensive than many other areas in the country, however, being a tropical paradise, it is worth a stop on your Belize itinerary.
 I recommend you spend at least a few days in San Pedro before heading to other destinations in Belize.